netbizsystems/SeeSomeCode/readme.txt

-- From the Visual Studio menu, click "Build.Transform All T4 Templates" to generate assets from the SeeModel.xml model.
+SeeSomeCode.Console

-- Start the SeeSomeCode.Console application
+	This is a simple console application that handles requests from the web application.
+Click "Build.Transform All T4 Templates" to generate assets from the SeeModel.xml model.
-- Set the start page on the SeeSomeCode.Web project to AngularApp/index.html
+	Import the generated Generate.Postman.json file (paste the contents of that file) to test API controllers.
+Start this application before running the web application.

-- Start the SeeSomeCode.Web application
+SeeSomeCode.Web

-Install https://www.getpostman.com/ and import the generated Generate.Postman.json file (paste the contents of that file) to test API controllers
+	MVC application with an Angular2 SPA... depends on the colsole application (above) so start that first.
+Notice that the AngularApp folder appears empty.. show all files to see the contents.
+I exclude them so that I can build without errors.
+You can edit and save as usual and the typescript transpiler will do its job.